Some notes for the guidance of those being married

 As the date of your wedding approaches, you will be sent a letter reminding you of some of the important details included in this booklet, inviting you to contact the minister to confirm final arrangements and set a time for the rehearsal, and advising you as to the level of fees currently applying.

+These are set by the Kirk Session.
 The fees are reviewed annually and may therefore be increased by the time your wedding is to be held.

 The fees should be brought to the rehearsal, in separately marked envelopes, and given to the minister.